Galaxy Phase-Space Density Data Preclude that Bose-Einstein Condensate be the Total Dark Matter: The BEC Phase Space Density

-In the absence of self-gravity $ Q $ is Liouville invariant since both $ \rho $ and $ \big\langle \vec{P}^2_f \big\rangle^\frac32 $ redshift as $ (z+1)^3 $.
-Since the distribution function is frozen and is a solution of the collisionless Boltzmann (Liouville) equation, it is clear that $ Q $ is a \emph{constant}, namely a Liouville invariant, in the absence of self-gravity \cite{bdvs}.
-The value of $ Q $ given by eq.(\ref{defQ}) is valid after decoupling and before structure formation when $ Q $ is invariant under the universe expansion.
+\begin{itemize} \item{In the absence of self-gravity $ Q $ is Liouville invariant because both $ \rho $ and $ \big\langle \vec{P}^2_f \big\rangle^{3/2} $ redshift as $ (z+1)^3 $.} \item{Because the distribution function is frozen and is a solution of the collisionless Boltzmann (Liouville) equation, it is clear that $ Q $ is a \emph{constant}, namely a Liouville invariant, in the absence of self-gravity \cite{bdvs}.} \item{The value of $Q$ given by eq.(\ref{defQ}) is valid after decoupling and before structure formation when $Q$ is invariant under the universe expansion.} \end{itemize}